 Because some electric fireplaces can double as a TV stand, they take up less space.
 In fact, if you have a small apartment or condo and not a lot of square feet, an electric fireplace TV stand is one of the best ways to optimize the square feet that you have available.

 Many electric fireplaces come with a remote control.
-Not only does the remote control allow you to turn the fireplace on and off, but it also can allow you to control the thermostat to get the right amount of heat for your home.
+Not only does the remote control allow you to turn the fireplace on and off, but it also allows you to control the thermostat to get the right amount of heat for your home.

 Because of breakthroughs in flame effects and their ability to simulate real fire, homeowners will be happy that the flame technology looks so much like the real thing.